ETH-NEXUS/smnrp/README.md

 ### `SMNRP_DOMAINS`

-Define a comma separated list of domains you want to have included in the https certificate.
+(required) Define a comma separated list of domains you want to have included in the https certificate.

 ### `SMNRP_UPSTREAMS`

-Define the upstream servers in a comma separated list.
+(optional) Define the upstream servers in a comma separated list.
 The upstreams can be referenced in the `SMNRP_LOCATIONS` as `targets`.
+If this setting is not given the `/web_root` is served.

 ### `SMNRP_UPSTREAM_PROTOCOL`

-Define the protocoll to be used to communicate with the upstreams.
+(optional) Define the protocoll to be used to communicate with the upstreams.
 This can be ether `http` or `https`.

 ### `SMNRP_LOCATIONS`

-Define additional locations you want to support.
+(optional) Define additional locations you want to support.
 This is essential if you use `SMNRP` as a simple proxy for your web application.
 The definitions are comma separated and consists of two parts `path!alias|proxy_url`.
 An `alias` need to be configured as a path (e.g. `/usr/share/static`).
 A `proxy_url` need to be configured as a url (e.g. `https://targets/api/`).
 The two parts are separated by a `!`.
 Basically the translation inside the Nginx config is

 - for an `alias`: